poezio/slixmpp/docs/getting_started/iq.rst

         pass

-If you do not care to distinguish between errors and timeouts, then you can combine both cases with a generic :exc:`~sleekxmpp.exceptions.XMPPError`
+If you do not care to distinguish between errors and timeouts, then you can combine both cases with a generic :exc:`~slixmpp.exceptions.XMPPError`
 exception:

 .. code-block:: python